codership/documentation/galeracluster/source/documentation/xtrabackup-options.rst

 This parameter defines the Certificate Authority (CA) file that the node uses with XtraBackup state transfers.
 In order to use SSL encryption with XtraBackup, you must configure  the :ref:`transferfmt <xtra-transferfmt>` parameter to use ``socat``.

-.. note:: For more information on using Socat with encryption, see `Securing Traffic between Two Socat Instances using SSL <http://www.dest-unreach.org/socat/doc/socat-openssltunnel.html>`_.
+For more information on using Socat with encryption, see `Securing Traffic between Two Socat Instances using SSL <http://www.dest-unreach.org/socat/doc/socat-openssltunnel.html>`_.

 .. code-block:: ini